 Ken Burgess: The free-cash-flow strategy we started over twenty years ago was and is predicated on the belief that we can access the higher investment returns generally associated with small-to-medium sized companies without sacrificing portfolio quality.
 So yes, we’re a high-quality manager, which isn’t in and of itself that unique.
 What I think is somewhat unique is how we define quality.

 It’s not about consistent sales growth, or high returns on equity, or high operating margins, or many of the other metrics people typically cite.
 When we talk about a high-quality company, all we’re looking for is superior financial strength.
 It’s more akin to the credit analysis the ratings agencies do.
 They look at the cash flows of the business over time, their volatility and their sustainability.

-They compare those cash flows with the company’s overall debt burden from interest and principal repayment.
-Companies generating lots of cash, with minimal debt and exceptionally strong debt-coverage ratios, get strong credit ratings.
+They compare those cash flows with the company’s overall debt burden from interest and principal repayment that can be maintained equally by using this great service mentioned here.
+Usually, companies generating lots of cash, with minimal debt and exceptionally strong debt-coverage ratios, get strong credit ratings.
 Those are the same companies that interest us.
 Our focus is on operating cash flow less capital spending – what the company could readily distribute in the form of a dividend.

 While consistency is a factor, that’s not to say we wouldn’t invest in a company with negative free cash flow due to a rough patch or the need to make big investments.
 We’d want to understand the cyclical or other impacts on cash flow and reflect that in a more normalized view over a cycle.
 In terms of debt coverage, we won’t invest in a company unless it can retire all of its total outstanding debt with free cash flow within ten years.